HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 title: "AVL Trees -- 4/4: Addition Features and Benchmarking"
 ---

+It is important to benchmark our code, especially general purpose algorithms and data structures.
+But first, some remarks about QoL features.

 # Reverse Iterator
 Our reverse iterator is identical to the forwards iterator, except that the increment and decrement operators are the reverse of the ones of the forwards iterator.
 The ```Begin``` function is also slightly different, here is what it looks like.